What awards does New Horizons for Women Trust administer?

 Stewardship of funds

-The New Horizons for Women Trust has an exceptional record for stewardship of funds entrusted to it.
-We manage endowment funds of close to a million dollars and have excellent professional investment advisors.
-NHWT has not lost any capital during the round of financial collapses over the past two years.
+The New Horizons for Women Trust: Hine Kahukura has a good record for stewardship of funds entrusted to it.
+We manage endowment funds of close to a million dollars and seek excellent professional investment advice.
+The volunteer Trustees monitor investments and accounts monthly

 Selection of awardees